Canada’s Lost Worlds

 The Lands of Viking Legend

 It might surprise some Canadians to learn that Canada has a few ‘lost world’ legends of its own.
-The oldest of these have their roots in the 10th Century Viking voyages to Canada– legendary Norse expeditions immortalized in medieval Icelandic sagas and verified by the ruins of a Viking settlement at the northernmost tip of Newfoundland.
+The oldest of these have their roots in the 10th Century Viking voyages to Canada– legendary Norse expeditions immortalized in medieval Icelandic sagas and verified by the ruins of a Viking settlement discovered at the northernmost tip of Newfoundland in 1960.